iPhone XR review: The best iPhone value in years

 Camera: Almost the same as XS

-Apple put the same camera sensor and almost all the same lenses on the iPhone XR as it did on the XS and XS Max ($1,310 at Amazon Marketplace).
-The front-facing TrueDepth camera is the same: I took great-looking portrait photos, did weird Memoji head things using Apple's emoji tools, and it's all better than what the iPhone 8 ($599 at Walmart) can do.
+Apple put the same camera sensor and almost all the same lenses on the iPhone XR as it did on the XS and XS Max.
+The front-facing TrueDepth camera is the same: I took great-looking portrait photos, did weird Memoji head things using Apple's emoji tools, and it's all better than what the iPhone 8 (£599 at Apple) can do.
 The rear single camera is wide-angle, the same as the XS' wide-angle lens.
 Smart HDR shots and everyday photos look the same.
 Our recent iPhone XS camera comparison to the Pixel 3 shows where Smart HDR succeeds, and where it still isn't as good in low light as what the Pixel 3 can do.

 The real difference is that this phone doesn't have the rear telephoto lens.
 That impacts photos two ways: no 2x optical zoom or extra levels of digital zoom; and no telephoto-enhanced Portrait-mode photos.
 The XR can take Portrait photos, too, but the results are different.